SoluteLabs × StudentBridge / AI Practical Review Confidential / 12 May 2026 · Atlanta, GA

 Why start here

-No new UX for students.
-No content production change.
+Read-only on existing engagement data.
+Nothing prospect-facing changes.
+No content production needed.
 No Slate write-back required initially.
 Low LLM cost.
 Fast to a working demo.
 A natural first use case to pilot, building the data and habits the other two depend on.

 01